rdok/matrix-script/README.md

 * Refactor from four scripts to one
 * Mirror Katakana characters; Like the Animators of Matrix did.
 * Screensaver; If shell/gui is idle for x minutes start the script.
+* Highlight first letter of each column
+* Better flow